SEMjs-Workshops/vue-js/src/lab-conditional-rendering/README.md

 <div v-else>False...</div>
 ```

-For the `<div>` element around `Not done...`, replace the `v-if` directive with `v-else`.
-This should have no effect on the page or the tests, but is a cleaner conditional (since all tasks are either completed or not).
+Our template currently uses two `v-if` directives, but really should use a `v-else`.
+Using `v-else` will be a cleaner conditional, since the user has either completed all of the todos or has not completed all of the todos.

+📝 **Your task:** For one of the messages use the `v-else` directive instead of `v-if`.

 Don't forget to perform the [post-lab teardown](#post-lab-teardown).